Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 For a small fee, you can visit the crypts where a number of Polish kings, presidents, prime ministers and cultural figures are laid to rest.

-Shrine of God’s Providence in Wilanów
+Temple of Divine Providence in Wilanów

 (Świątynia Opatrzności Bożej) – Address: Prymasa Augusta Hlonda 1.
 Ten minutes’ walk from the Palace in Wilanów.
 Bus 116 from Castle Square in the Old Town runs all the way along the Royal Route to Wilanów.
 On Saturdays and public holidays, the road from Castle Square is closed to cars and buses.
 Then the 116 can be taken from Plac Trzech Krzyży.